jeremyarancio/invoice-reader-app/README.md

 * **Alembic** for Database migration
 * **AWS S3** for storing documents

-You'll also find in this repository under `./infrastructure` different ways to deploy the application in the cloud, such as AWS ECS or Kubernetes.
+You'll also find in this repository, under `./infrastructure`, different ways to deploy the application in the cloud, such as AWS ECS or Kubernetes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>